wikimedia/operations-debs-varnish4/doc/sphinx/include/counters.rst

 	Count of how many bans and objects have been tested against each other by the ban-lurker.

 bans_tests_tested – Ban tests tested against objects (lookup) (DIAG)
 	Count of how many tests and objects have been tested against each other during lookup. 'ban req.url == foo && req.http.host == bar' counts as one in 'bans_tested' and as two in 'bans_tests_tested'

 bans_lurker_tests_tested – Ban tests tested against objects (lurker) (DIAG)
 	Count of how many tests and objects have been tested against each other by the ban-lurker. 'ban req.url == foo && req.http.host == bar' counts as one in 'bans_tested' and as two in 'bans_tests_tested'

 bans_lurker_obj_killed – Objects killed by bans (lurker) (DIAG)
-	Number of objects killed by ban-lurker.
+	Number of objects killed by the ban-lurker.

+bans_lurker_obj_killed_cutoff – Objects killed by bans for cutoff (lurker) (DIAG)
+	Number of objects killed by the ban-lurker to keep the number of bans below ban_cutoff.

 bans_dups – Bans superseded by other bans (DIAG)
 	Count of bans replaced by later identical bans.